Raknoche/Raknoche.github.io/_posts/2017-02-05-Automatic-Image-Quality-Assessment.md

 Complimentary Color Index $$=  \frac{ \sum \left\|{ e^{2 H i} } \right\|}{ N_{pixels} }$$

-The result is a number between zero in one, with one representing an image made of perfectly complimentary images (such as red and green), and zero representing an image made of perfectly uncomplimentary images (such as red and blue).
+The result is a number between zero and one, with one representing an image made of perfectly complimentary images (such as red and green), and zero representing an image made of perfectly uncomplimentary images (such as red and blue).

 <center>
 <div>